It’s always interesting meeting strangers on the street. It can be exciting. Awkward. Maybe a little scary.

 Past exchanging formalities, there comes a point where we become curious about the stranger in front of us.
 Curious about their background.
 Their home.
 Lifestyle.
 Do we get intrigued by the colour of their skin and accent and make assumptions about our new acquaintance based off these?
 It’s hard not to notice their appearance and how they sound, even if they look and sound the same as us, isn’t it?
 Do we ever just listen to what they have to say as just…another person?
 Another person who has hopes, tribulations and dreams just like us?

 “You know, you never said ‘Where’s that’ when I said I’m from Sudan,” the Sudanese guy mused.
-Huh?
-I’m easy to talk to?
-Approachable?
-What?
 He extended his hand and I gripped it.
 Firm five-second handshake.
-So didn’t see that cominghell.
+Didn’t see that coming.
 “Take care, sister.”

 It’s hard to guess what will happen when we come face to face with someone we don’t know by chance.
 But I guess that’s the beauty of meeting someone for the first time.
 As Einstein said, “The most beautiful thing we can experience is the mysterious”.